To pack or not to pack a stroller… that’s always the question when travelling with kids to Walt Disney World.

 That’s a lot of walking if you want to see and do everything!

 Combine walking with sweltering temperatures (depending on the time you visit), some kids can get fussy or cranky when tired.

-Having travelled to Disney World with one child and now two children (one who doesn’t normally sit in a stroller or shopping cart at home), I say having a stroller is an absolute must.
+Having traveled to Disney World with two young children, I say having a stroller is an absolute must.